seiKiMo-Inc/docs/docs/mwhrd/info.md

 ## Features

-A list of all the features can be found in the [Features](features) page, but a quick overview can be found below:
+A list of all the features can be found in the [Features](features) page, but a quick overview (as of 2.0) can be found below:

 - [Trial Chambers have been significantly overhauled](features#trial-chambers)
 - [Shift-click to open Ender Chests and Shulker Boxes](features#quick-open)